creativezone-dev/Auto-Race-Timer/README.md

 5. Press button again to restart the cycle

 ## 📝 Author
-Created by [creativezone], as part of portfolio for Arduino freelance & embedded systems.
+Created by [ika], as part of portfolio for Arduino freelance & embedded systems.

 ---